 What’s Hernia mesh?

-A hernia mesh or surgical mesh is a medical device that is used to offer extra support to the weakened or injured tissue.
+A hernia mesh or surgical mesh is a medical device that is used to offer extra support to weakened or injured tissue.

 Top Hernia Mesh Manufacturers